 Chinese Chicken Salad

-This Chinese Chicken Salad recipe is so good you will love making it year-round.
+This Chinese Chicken Salad recipe is so good, you will love making it year-round.
 It’s perfect for those family reunions, church functions, and family picnics in the park.
-This recipe is probably about 35 years old.
-I had a dear friend by the name of Cheryl C. and she would make this salad for neighborhood parties.
+This recipe is probably about 40 years old.
+I had a dear friend named Cheryl C., and she would make this salad for neighborhood parties.

-I can tell you this for sure, everyone wanted the recipe.
-So, I thought today was a perfect day to share it with all of you.
-It’s so simple to make I think your family will love it!
+I can tell you this for sure: everyone wanted the recipe.
+So, I thought today was the perfect day to share it with all of you.
+It’s so simple to make that I think your family will love it!

-This Chinese Chicken Salad has a crunch of cabbage, sliced almonds, some sesame seeds, Asian noodles, chopped green onions, and shredded chicken with a slightly sweet salad dressing.
+This Chinese Chicken Salad features a crunch of cabbage, sliced almonds, sesame seeds, Asian noodles, chopped green onions, and shredded chicken, all topped with a slightly sweet salad dressing.

 Chinese Chicken Salad